10 Things to Take Camping with Teens

 - Fishing pole– You don’t have to be an expert to fish.
 Some corn, a hook and a pole and you have an afternoon adventure.
 Remember to check with your states fishing regulations for licenses.

 - Snorkel and Fins– Beach, lake, or river there is a whole underwater world to explore.

 11. Hammock– Let face it, if you have a teen then you know their number one activity is sleeping.
 A hammock allows them a place away from the family to relax and it keeps them out of the tent….everyone’s Happy

-What are your must haves while camping with teens.
-I’d love to hear your great ides!!!!
+What are your must-haves while camping with teens.
+I’d love to hear your great ideas!!!!